washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 * Fix - Fixed an issue where the mobile.php template file would often fail to include an event's featured image [74291]
 * Fix - Resolved issue where invalid linked post IDs prevent proper updates on linked posts (props to Mathew L. and a few others for highlighting this issue) [71802]
 * Fix - Do not hijack the blog when the main events page is configured to appear on the site's homepage (our thanks to Jason and others for flagging this problem) [72094]
-* Fix - remove extra trailing double-quotes at the end of the timepicker data-format attributes [85603]
+* Fix - Remove extra trailing double-quotes at the end of the timepicker data-format attributes [85603]
 * Fix - Fixed an issues where Event Aggregator scheduled imports could not run other than manually [81639]
 * Tweak - Prevent stray commas from showing up for some event venues in the List View [72289]
 * Tweak - Prevent stray commas from showing up for some event venues in the Day View [85429]